 - Create a routing from MADI Auto Input to any output. - 3.
 If the device should also slave to MADI Auto Input, choose it as clock master in the CLOCK section. - 4.
 Connect both MADI signals with identical audio.

 To create MADI redundancy using the web remote:

-- 1. Open the MADI Coaxial input port in the routing view. - Click the icon that appears within the port. - 3.
-Toggle the switch "Auto Input" to ON.
+- 1. Open the MADI Coaxial input port in the routing view.

+- 2. Click the port.

+- 3. Toggle the switch "Auto Input" to ON.

 9.3.
 AVB Input Streams